-8. Click the corresponding button to choose to convert by portion or by multiplier/divider.
+8. Click the corresponding tab to choose to convert by portion or by multiplier/divider.

-10. Press the convert recipe button (or multiply/divide button) and the converted recipe will be displayed in the converted recipe text area.
+10. Press the multiply, divide, or portion button and the converted recipe will be displayed in the converted recipe text area.

 Only numbers placed at the beginning of each line will be converted.
 See below comments for details.

 11. Check the converted recipe for correctness.
 If necessary, the converted recipe can be manually edited.

 12. The converted recipe can be printed or copied and pasted into a document.